USACE-Cloud-Compute/seed-generator-plugin/internal/actions/block-generation-action.md

 ### Global

-No global configuration required.
+No global attributes are required.

+---
-### Input Configuration
+## Input Configuration

 No explicit inputs required beyond the action attributes.